farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/409-Conflict/troubleshooting-create-user-409.md

 Compare how much new users were added compared to similar hours and days in the past.

 5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
 No escalation to the development team was needed because the issue was caused by an incomplete request headers.

-6. Added Authorization: Bearer wf_api_2026_7f8a9c2d_debugkey to the Headers of the API request.

 7. No need to resend the request.
 Create a Jira to add a clear message for the user.